 Roger celebrates aspects of his hometown (Brighouse, West Yorkshire) in much of his work.
 Familiar scenes depict people, shop fronts, pubs and other buildings in a style which demonstrates a flair and enthusiasm for the subject which is uniquely his own.

-The exhibition also includes artwork inspired by Peter Brook, the late Pennine Landscape Painter whom Roger befriended after writing a song about the famous local artist.
+His work also includes artwork inspired by Peter Brook, the late Pennine Landscape Painter whom Roger befriended after writing a song about the famous local artist.

 Roger considers his music and artwork to be a real labour of love: “I like to draw and paint pictures which end up looking a bit like drawings, a bit like prints and a bit like paintings all at the same time.
 You could say the style is quite simplistic, almost childlike and I’d agree.
 The artwork, like my music, is ultimately celebratory and intended to inspire, inform and entertain.”